 Lock your online accounts, computer, phone, and other devices with passwords of at least eight characters (longer is better), and include upper- and lower-case letters, numbers, and symbols.
 Keep passwords and PINs secret.
 Don’t disclose them to coworkers or businesses.
 Don’t use the same password everywhere.

 - Protect yourself from e-mail scams

-Look out for alarmist messages, misspellings and grammatical errors, deals that sound too good to be true, requests for sensitive info like account numbers, and email addresses that don’t match the from sender name.
+Look out for alarmist messages, misspellings, and grammatical errors, deals that sound too good to be true, requests for sensitive info like account numbers, and email addresses that don’t match the sender's name.

 - Protect your data on the go